-Bob Sehlinger and his team of editors interview 9,000 families to get their views on each of the rides, shows and restaurants and each attraction is described in detail and rated for different age groups from pre-school right up to seniors with details of type of ride, best times to go, duration of ride, loading times.
+Bob Sehlinger and his team of editors have interviewed 9,000 families to get their views on each of the rides, shows and restaurants and each attraction is described in detail and rated for different age groups from pre-school right up to seniors with details of type of ride, best times to go, duration of ride, loading times etc.

 The book also contains many independent customer comments and opinions.

 As well as chapters on planning, such as when to go, it also covers tickets, opening hours and reviews of nearly 250 hotels including all the Walt Disney World Resort hotels.

 Buy This BookAs well as Amazon.com, The Unofficial Guide to Walt Disney World can also be bought at other book stores like Amazon.co.uk.
 This book is also available in the Kindle store.

 All the Walt Disney World restaurants plus alternatives for eating outside of the World are rated and reviewed in a complete dining guide.

 There are also comprehensive one and two day touring plans for each park split by different types of family; for example those with small children, couples and seniors.
 These can be torn out so you can carry them with you rather than taking the whole book.

 There is a small section on other parks including Universal and SeaWorld but a companion book, Beyond Disney: the Unofficial Guide to Universal, Seaworld & the Best of Central Florida covers these parks and more in much more detail if you can afford to buy both.
 There is also a brand new The Unofficial Guide to Universal Orlando specifically about the Universal Orlando resort.